ErroneousBee/erroneousbee.github.com/_posts/2014-02-20-using-flexget-on-tonido.md

     [zip]
     [nada]

 We footle around for an hour trying to work out why flexget says it is downloading, when nothing arrives in our PodCasts directory.
+It may be rogue whitespace in the yml, but

+    flexget check

+doesn't report any problems.

 We notice that flexget is very slow.
 Frustratingly slow.